ASD-Blueprint/desktop.gov.au/patterns/byod.md

 * Intune Application Protection policies to enforce secure containerisation for company data  (available at E3 license level)
 * Conditional Access enforced Agency approved apps for Mobile Devices
 * Suits personas for ad-hoc access to Teams, SharePoint and Outlook on Android and iOS phone or tablet devices
-* Agencies to risk assess for their environment and data classification.
+* Agencies to risk assess for their environment and data classification
+* This BYOD option is not recommended for use cases involving access to sensitive information.

 **Virtual desktop**